 What is covered depends on your policy so if there is any chance of your being vulnerable to a lawsuit, study your threats and options.
-You are protecting mainly against lawsuits, and I am no lawyer, so I report only on what I have learned over the years.
-I cannot recommend a particular insurance firm or broker, but just finding one is not easy so I list a few others have recommended.
-If you don't need the basics explained, scroll down to the section on Where to find liability insurance for authors and indie publishers
+You are protecting mainly against lawsuits.
+(I am no lawyer, and report only on what I have learned over the years.
+I cannot recommend a particular insurance firm or broker, but just finding one is not easy so I list a few others have recommended.)
+If you don't need the basics explained, scroll down to the section on Where to find liability insurance for authors and indie publishers.

 Be careful what you agree to in publishing contract